 - Change brake fluid every 3 years.

-- Avoid mixing different brake fluid types and never silicone with glycol based.
+- Avoid mixing different brake fluid types and never mix silicone with glycol-based fluids.

 - Check fluid level and top up after brake pad procedure if needed.